gcrnet/gcrnet.github.io/_workshop/basiclinuxshell.md

 The relative path from `data` to `Desktop` directory is `../..` and the relative path back to `data` from `Desktop` directory is `data-shell/data`.

+### Copying and Making Copies of Files and Directories

 <a name="PipesFilters"></a>
 ## Pipes and Filters

 <a name="FindThings"></a>
 ## Finding Things

+**Questions**
+ .
+How can I find files?
+ .
+How can I find things in files?
+**Objectives**
+ .
+Use *grep* to select lines from text files that match simple patterns.
+ .
+Use find to find files and directories whose names match simple patterns.

+Unix programmers often use the word `grep`. `grep` is a contraction of `global/regular expression/print`, a common sequence of operations in early Unix text editors.
+It is also the name of a very useful command-line program.
+`grep` finds and prints lines in files that match a pattern.